 Minimum Heating Requirements

 We have received several phone calls regarding the requirement for heat in a rental unit.
-Below is information for both tenants and owners of properties in Owatonna.
+Find information for both tenants and owners of properties in Owatonna.

 City of Owatonna Minimum Housing Code

-Rental Property in the City of Owatonna must comply with the requirements of the Owatonna Minimum Housing Code.
+Rental property in the City of Owatonna must comply with the requirements of the Owatonna Minimum Housing Code.
 The code does address heating issues for rental property.
 Find more information in Chapter 151 Section 11 of the Code of Ordinances.

-Heating facilities shall be turned on and maintained at a minimum temperature of 68° F between October l and May 1.
+Heating facilities shall be turned on and maintained at a minimum temperature of 68 degrees Farenheit between October 1 and May 1.

 Tenants who are having problems with the heat in their rental unit should take these steps: